-I’ve never volunteered with the Army’s natural resource program and would like to get involved.
+I’ve never volunteered with the Army’s natural resources program and would like to get involved.
 How can I become a volunteer?

 I already completed a volunteer application in previous years.
 Why do I have to do it again?